nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 Impacts to your health can happen before, during, and after a flood.
 During the flood these risks include injury and death from drowning, traveling during a flood, or electrocution.
 After the flood these risks may be related to cleaning up near or in standing water, lack of access to medical care and medication from power outages, lack of access to safe and healthy housing, and other related health risks.
 You can take some simple steps to prepare for flooding and keep yourself and your family safe.

-- <a href="https://a858-nycnotify.nyc.gov/notifynyc/"> Sign up for emergency alerts at Notify NYC (available in multiple languages) </a>
+- <a href="https://a858-nycnotify.nyc.gov/notifynyc/"> Sign up for emergency alerts at Notify NYC</a>

 - <a href="https://www.nyc.gov/site/em/ready/coastal-storms-hurricanes.page"> Know Your Zone – learn whether you live in an area where you may need to evacuate the next time there is a hurricane,</a> and <a href="https://www.nyc.gov/site/em/ready/flooding.page"> learn more about what to do before, during, and after a flood at NYC Emergency Management’s flood page</a> and at <a href="https://www.nyc.gov/site/dep/whats-new/prepare-for-the-storm.page">Rainfall Ready NYC.</a>